Adopted 18 February 2001, revised 26 May 2002, 20th May 2007 and 8th October 2021.

 WINDING UP

-[12.1] The Society may be dissolved by a resolution passed by a two-thirds majority of those present and voting at a general meeting of members convened for that purpose, and of which 28 days written notice has been given by the Secretary.
+[12.1] The Society may be dissolved by a resolution passed by a three quarters majority of those present and voting at a general meeting of members convened for that purpose, and of which 28 days written notice has been given by the Secretary.